I. Introduction and Purpose

 Jacksonville University's educational mission reflects a commitment to the development of the whole person.
 While at the University, students are expected to demonstrate the personal characteristic of honesty and integrity in all aspects of their campus life, both inside and outside the classroom.

 Under the authority of the charter of the University, the Board of Trustees has designated that the President and his/her designees provide a nurturing and respectful environment for learning and living.
 Consequently, the University has developed guidelines and regulations for student conduct which will enhance and support that undertaking.
-Responsibility for the student judicial system is delegated to the Dean of Students, who is the chief student judicial officer of the University.
-Professional Residential Life staff members and other trained administrators/staff members may be designated as judicial officers, at the discretion of the Dean of Students.
+Responsibility for the student conduct system is delegated to the Chief Student Affairs Officer/Dean of Students, who is the chief student conduct officer of the University.
+Professional Residential Life staff members and other trained administrators/staff members may be designated as conduct officers, at the discretion of the Chief Student Affairs Officer/Dean of Students.

 The Code of Student Conduct and the associated procedures cover all Jacksonville University students (whether residing on or off campus).
 When alleged violations of University regulations or local, state, or federal laws or statutes take place off campus and come to the University's attention, the University reserves the right to take appropriate action.
 The Code of Student Conduct and the procedures through which it is implemented will also apply to students studying abroad.